212 Graduate Education Building

 Fayetteville, AR 72701

 Malachi Nichols, originally from Midland, TX, is a Ph.D. candidate and a Research Assistant in the Department of Education Reform at the University of Arkansas.
 He graduated with a B.A. in African and African-American Studies and a B.S. in Mechanical Engineering from the University of Arkansas in 2015.
 During his time as an undergraduate, he served in various positions, including a Robotics Teacher, Director's Assistant to an AmeriCorps Service Member at Prism Education Center in Fayetteville, AR., which fueled his interest and desire for education reform.
-His research interests include values-based education and non-cognitive skills.
+His research interests include higher education, values-based education, and non-cognitive skills.

 - University of Arkansas - B.A. in African and African-American Studies